tonyaldon/lightning/doc/developers-guide/app-development/rest.md

 - --rest-port: Sets the REST server port to listen to (3010 is common)
 - --rest-protocol: Specifies the REST server protocol.
 Default is HTTPS.
 - --rest-host: Defines the REST server host.
 Default is 127.0.0.1.
 - --rest-certs: Defines the path for HTTPS cert & key.
-Default path is same as RPC file path to utilize gRPC's client certificate.
-If it is missing at the configured location, new identity will be generated.
+Default path is 'lightning-dir/network/clnrest' depending on **lightning-dir** and **network** values (default: **$HOME/.lightning/bitcoin/clnrest**).
+If `client.pem` and `client-key.pem` are not defined in that directory, new self-signed certificates will be generated.
 - --rest-csp: Creates a whitelist of trusted content sources that can run on a webpage and helps mitigate the risk of attacks.
 Default CSP is set as `default-src 'self'; font-src 'self'; img-src 'self' data:; frame-src 'self'; style-src 'self' 'unsafe-inline'; script-src 'self' 'unsafe-inline';`.
 Example CSP: `rest-csp=default-src 'self'; font-src 'self'; img-src 'self'; frame-src 'self'; style-src 'self'; script-src 'self';`.
 - --rest-cors-origins:   Define multiple origins which are allowed to share resources on web pages to a domain different from the one that served the web page.
 Default is `*` which allows all origins.
 Example to define multiple origins: